 Two-factor authentication requires, along with a password, a second form of identity verification.
-After successfully logging in to an account with a password, the user is prompted to either confirm their identity using a one-button push with a verification app or input a random security code from a text, email, or physical key.
+After successfully logging in to an account with a password, the user is prompted to either confirm their identity using a one-button push with a verification app or input a random security code from a text, email, push notification, or physical key.

 Each method has its pros and cons, and two-factor authentication shouldn't be relied on to be the end-all, be-all of account security.
 Each of those methods can be cracked by someone with enough knowledge or drive.